 It looks like the Infinity Gauntlet had fused to Thanos' hand at the end of Avengers: Infinity War.
 For years, the Marvel Cinematic Universe was building up to an epic showdown between the Earth's Mightiest Heroes and the Mad Titan Thanos (Josh Brolin), and after multiple team-up films, it finally happened in 2018's Infinity War - which was written by Christopher Markus and Stephen McFeely and directed by Anthony and Joe Russo - with Thanos obtaining all six Infinity Stones.

-Of course, the purpose of the film, which has its plot continuing in this year's Avengers: Endgame, was not only meant to show Thanos gathering all six Infinity Stones - as well as defeating the Avengers, the Guardians of the Galaxy, and the rest of the superheroes in the MCU - but using the Stones and the Infinity Gauntlet to wipe out half of all life in the universe, which has since become officially known as the Decimation.
+Of course, the purpose of the film, which has its plot continuing in this year's Avengers: Endgame, was not only meant to show Thanos gathering all six Infinity Stones - as well as defeating the Avengers, the Guardians of the Galaxy, and the rest of the superheroes in the MCU - but using the Stones and the Infinity Gauntlet to wipe out half of all life in the universe, which he did in Avengers: Infinity War's ending.
 Thanos' snap worked in the end, but it left him permanently scarred.

 While many people believed that Thanos' quest would emotionally scar him after being forced to (not to mention choosing to) sacrifice Gamora, the one person who he loved most in the universe, it turns out that the snap also left him physically scarred.
 That much is clear in Infinity War, when viewers can see the Infinity Gauntlet burning on his hand and seemingly on the rest of his arm, too.
 But the scarring doesn't appear to end there, as it seems the Infinity Gauntlet is now fused to his hand.